clearpath-docs/jackal-sphinx-tutorials/doc/winsetup.rst

     rosdep update
     rosdep install --from-paths src --ignore-src -r -y catkin_make_isolated
+    devel_isolated\setup.bat

 .. note:: rosdep will not find several components.
 These include rosserial_server, robot_upstart, joint_state_publisher_gui and others. gmapping is coming soon.

-.. note:: The Jackal software is distributed as sourcecode on Github, with Binary packages available at a later date.
+.. note:: The Jackal ROS Nodes and support software is distributed as source code on Github.
 Other Clearpath repositories have not been enabled as of April 2020, but will be evaluated based on demand.

 MCU Firmware Update
 -------------------